What is Auror?

 Auror is a software as a service (SaaS) provider to retailers, which helps them to record crime and incidents of anti-social behavior in their stores after these events occur.

-It helps to connect what were previously considered standalone crimes by linking events across stores and retailers to repeat offenders and organized groups.
+It helps to connect what were previously considered isolated crimes by linking events across stores and retailers to repeat offenders and organized groups.
+Auror empowers retailers to collaborate with law enforcement to address crime and harm across their store networks and communities.

 Auror’s software modernizes and digitizes these processes by allowing retailers to enter information in a structured and consistent format.
-Repeated thousands of times, that process helps retailers spot trends and make smarter decisions to protect their staff, customers and stores.
+Repeated thousands of times, that process helps retailers identify trends and make informed decisions to protect their workers, customers, and stores.

-Retailers have always collected and shared information about potential crime in their stores, and CCTV has been used to gather evidence and keep stores safe for decades.
+Retailers have always collected and shared information about potential crime and anti-social behavior in their stores, and CCTV has been used to gather evidence and keep stores safe for decades.

-Historically, retailers have collected this information using spreadsheets, USB sticks, public ‘walls of shame’, and unofficial chat groups to communicate with other stores.
+Historically, retailers have collected this information using spreadsheets, USB sticks, or public ‘walls of shame’, and unofficial chat groups to communicate between stores.

 Retailers can choose to share this information with law enforcement using Auror.
 This creates massive productivity gains for police and retailers as it reduces the time spent dealing with this high-volume crime.
 It also improves collaboration, so both police and retailers can direct their limited resources at focusing on those that cause the highest level of harm in our communities.